-Our in-house provider day services have been delivering a critical day service since the start of the pandemic.
+Our in-house provider day opportunity services have been delivering a critical day service since the start of the pandemic.
 We are continuing to deliver this service for those that need a building-based service.
 In addition, we are providing a number of virtual activity sessions and keeping in weekly contact with everyone.

-If you have any questions about a particular day service, then please do speak to the manager of the service.
+If you have any questions about a particular day opportunity service, then please do speak to the manager of the service.

 Meals on Wheels

 Our deliveries are currently operating as normal and we're accepting new clients.
 To find out more, call 01903 718893.